btmarsh6/Week-1-SQL-Project/starting_with_questions.md

 		SUM(totaltransactionrevenue)
 FROM all_sessions_clean
 WHERE totaltransactionrevenue IS NOT NULL AND
-CITY != 'not available in demo dataset'
+CITY != 'unknown'
 GROUP BY city
-ORDER BY SUM(totaltransactionrevenue) DESC;
+ORDER BY SUM(totaltransactionrevenue) DESC
+LIMIT 3;

 SELECT country,
 		SUM(totaltransactionrevenue)